 In addition to the safety risks, motorists convicted of speeding in a school zone, failing to stop for a school bus, or passing a stopped bus could face harsh fines, points added to their license, increased insurance rates, and possible jail time.
 Remember to stay alert and aware of the posted speed limit and surroundings at all times while driving through school zones.

-If you received a NY traffic ticket in a school zone or elsewhere, contact The Rosenblum Law Firm today.
+If you received a NY traffic ticket in a school zone or elsewhere, contact Rosenblum Law today.
 Our team of NY traffic ticket lawyers will do all they can to protect your legal rights and fight to get you the results you want.
 Call us today at 888-883-5529 or fill out the form on our Contact page.